GMBog/feedeffir/README.md

 ### How to Use

-- To work with **raw data**, use functions to preprocess and create the initial datasets:
+To work with **raw data**, use functions to preprocess and create the initial data sets:

 - `process_VRfiles()`
 - `process_AFI_milkw()`
 - `compile_milkcomp_files()`
 - `compile_bw_files()`

-- To analyze **compiled feed efficiency files**, use functions which expect compiled data:
+To analyze **compiled feed efficiency files**, use functions which expect compiled data:

 - `process_intakes()`
 - `process_bw()`
 - `calculate_milke()`

 For detailed examples of how to use these functions, refer to the